carpentries/lesson-development-training/episodes/narrative.md

 Images are intellectual property and are subject to intellectual property laws including, but not limited to, copyright and trademark laws.
-These laws differ by country but are consistent in theme: do not take intellectual property that does not belong to you without permission.
+These laws differ by country but are consistent in theme: do not use intellectual property that does not belong to you without permission.

 When looking for images that illustrate the narrative of your lesson, avoid copying images that do not include a reuse license.